Shaambhavi-Jain/House-Property-Sales-Analysis/README.md

 - **number_of_bedrooms**: Number of bedrooms in the property

 ### Business Problems
-[Click here for the full List of Problems]
+The analysis addresses a series of business questions categorized into 5 key areas:
+- Data Cleaning
-### Data Exploration and Analysis
+- Exploratary Data Analysis (EDA)
-The analysis aimed to address business problems like:
-- **Distribution of property prices** - This involved calculating medians and interquartile ranges (IQR) to identify outliers within the dataset.
-- **Sales over time** -  Quarterly and yearly sales of properties, ranging from 2007 to 2019
-- **Time Series Analysis** - This included month-over-month percentage change in average property prices, year with the highest median property price, etc.
-- **Property Type Analysis** -

-### Statistical Analysis
+- Statistical Analysis
+- Time Series Analysis
+- Data Visualisation

+[Click here](https://docs.google.com/document/d/1xdhP0A4YWFVdu4Sb_WyjAo8KZ7c6cNb8eQ1AFj_maMA/edit?usp=sharing) to view a detailed breakdown of the problems under these categories.

 ### Methodology
 A series of SQL queries were employed to analyze the dataset and identify key patterns and trends.
+Microsoft Excel was utilized to create visualizations.
-[Click here] to see the SQL queries along with the questions they answer.
+[Click here] to view the SQL queries.

 ### Key Findings
-Some of the key findings from the SQL queries are:
+Some of the key findings from the analysis are:

 ### Recommendations or Conclusion or What?